semaki2000/PyTeRor/README.md

 TODO:
 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
 Can cause problem with undefined variables

-2. requirements.txt
+2. Nicad ignores multiline string if its the first thing in function body.
+See test_files/clone_check/test_clones_with_and_without_multiline_comments.py

 3. when -m/--mark flag is used, add custom mark to pytest.ini file.
 (How to find pytest.ini file?)
 Only do this if we want to keep -m

-4. Find out what to do with """ comment in top of test
+4. Find out what to do with """ comment in top of test.
+After finding out (2.), best to just ignore it.
+Perhaps remove them before walking the ASTs.
+Can be tmp saved somewhere else, then maybe added back to target?

 5. "#different argnames should be handled elsewhere, as it should lead to the creation of a NodeDifference object".
 Investigate...
 Doesnt sound right.